 Section 29 applies as if references in paragraphs (a) and (b) of that section to a police officer acting in the exercise of the powers conferred on the police officer by or under Part V or a person assisting a police officer so acting included a reference to a police officer acting in the exercise of the powers conferred by section 20G(2), 20H(1) or 20I(2) or a person assisting a police officer so acting.

-[Section 20K inserted by No. 47 of 2016 s.
+[Section 20K inserted: No. 47 of 2016 s.
 5.]

 Division 7 — Prescribed procedures

-[Heading inserted by No. 47 of 2016 s.
+[Heading inserted: No. 47 of 2016 s.
 5.]

 20L.
 Regulations as to the exercise of powers under this Part